Emails and the Contact Form

 Maintaining Email Reputation #

 Spam and phishing emails are a scourge and account for over 90% of emails.
-Mail services try to detect such emails automatically and when they think they perceive a pattern, they will block all emails from the sending server.
-Therefore any email that does not look like a genuine personal email stands a high chance of being put into a “junk” or similar folder, bounced back to the sender or just silently deleted.
+Mail services try to detect such emails automatically, and when they think they perceive a pattern, they will block all emails from the sending server.
+Therefore, any email that does not look like a genuine personal email stands a high chance of being put into a “junk” or similar folder, bounced back to the sender or just silently deleted.

 A proportion of emails that may be sent during the testing and commissioning of a system can easily fall into the category of “not looking like a genuine personal email” and damage the “reputation” of the sending server.
 In addition, the system emails generated by WordPress about password changes or resets can look like phishing emails, further damaging the reputation of the sending server.
 To prevent this: